liulab-dfci/TRUST4/scripts/README.md

 Scripts in TRUST4
 =======

+This folder contains scripts and comments for post processing TRUST4's results.
 The detailed information for each python scripts can be found by running "python3 the_script.py -h".
 The detailed information for perl scripts can be found by running "perl the_script.pl".

 #### trust-stats.py